 I am an Associate Professor of English at the University of New Mexico, where I teach early modern English literature.
-While Shakespeare and Milton are my bread and butter, I also teach adaptations of these writers’ works, transhistorical tragic theory, and early modern plays about race, gender, and religion.
-My scholarship, including my writing about pedagogy, focuses on the intersections of literature and the body.
+While Shakespeare and Milton are my bread and butter, my undergraduate and graduate courses focus on a range of formal and social issues, including transhistorical tragic theory and identity in early modern English drama.
+My scholarship explores these topics as well as adaptation.

 Watch my conversation about Shakespeare and adaptation on PBS’s New Mexico in Focus.
 In addition to naming some of my favorite adaptations, I discuss the relevance of Shakespeare today, especially for IBPOC and women.

 Also in the news: I received two competitive internal fellowships for AY2021:

 As Academic Leadership Faculty with the Division for Equity and Inclusion at the University of New Mexico, I will create a community of practice to address bullying and harassment of faculty with disabilities.